 Before 1977, the options for women wanting to run were: an ill-fitting everyday bra, multiple bras layered together, or no support at all.
 The motion-related discomfort and the long-term tissue strain were a real barrier to participation in running and high-impact sports.
 The peer-reviewed quantification of breast motion came later (Scurr et al. 2010 onward), but the practical experience was clear from the start.

-The 2010 Scurr study marked a turning point: 3D motion-capture analysis of 36 women across cup sizes during treadmill running showed vertical breast motion ranging from 4 cm (well-supported, A-cup) to 14+ cm (unsupported, D+ cup), with corresponding self-reported pain and stride-modification effects Scurr 2010. later work (McGhee, Wakefield-Scurr, and others) refined the biomechanical model and informed modern high-impact bra engineering.
+The 2010 Scurr study marked a turning point: 3D motion-capture analysis of 36 women across cup sizes during treadmill running showed vertical breast motion ranging from 4 cm (well-supported, A-cup) to 14+ cm (unsupported, D+ cup), with corresponding self-reported pain and stride-modification effects Scurr 2010.
+Subsequent work (McGhee, Wakefield-Scurr, and others) refined the biomechanical model and informed modern high-impact bra engineering.

 “Breast biomechanics during exercise are a meaningful determinant of training tolerance and injury risk for many women.
 The development of biomechanically-informed sports bra design has reduced motion-related limitation as a barrier to athletic participation, but optimal support remains an under-served area for athletes outside the most-common cup-size range.”